grz0zrg/wui/README.md

 ###Hacking

+WUI is itself a big hack so hacking it is just the right way to use it! :)

 Extending widgets to suit your needs or taste is very easy, widgets code are separated into three sections, **_private fields_**, **_private functions_** and **_public functions_**.

 If you want to add an option to a widget, you add a field into the **_known_options** object in the **_private fields_** section, this is where all the options known by the widget are stored with their default value, the option behavior can then be implemented in the **_create_** function (or used later since it is also stored in the widget specific storage), you access to the option value in the **_create_** function by using the local **_opts_** object.